ZahraSadiq/Milestone3_HouseofMasala/README.md

 * As a Frequent Visitor, I want to check to see if there are any newly added recipes that have been created on the website that I can cook.
 * As a Frequent Visitor, I want to be able to log in & log out of my profile with ease.

 ### Design:

+I opted for a clean and fresh look & feel for this website.
+The background is kept white to allow for the imagery of the food to stand out, while the bright green buttons add a nice pop of color to break up the whitespace without being too distracting for the user.

 * Color Scheme:
-    * The three main colors used are Black, Pink & Beige.
+   * The main colors used are 2 shades of Green, Dark Grey, and White.

 * Typography:
-    * All Headers use Karla.
-Karla is a sans-serif font with nice letter-spacing - which makes it easy-to-read & clean.
+   * All Headers use Open Sans & Helvetica Neue.
+These are both sans-serif font with nice letter-spacing - which makes it easy-to-read & clean.
-    * Montserrat is my secondary font, used for paragraphs.
-Like Karla, it is both clean & easy to read especially on smaller devices & pairs nicely with Karla.
+   * Arial is my secondary font, used for paragraphs.
+It has a lighter font-weight, which pairs nicely with other sans-serif fonts and is easy to read on smaller devices.
-    * Sans-Serif is used as the backup font for both Karla & Montserrat.
+   * Sans-Serif is used as the backup font for both Open Sans, Helvetica Neue & Arial.

 * Imagery:
-    * A bright, colorful image was used for the hero image to be eye-catching to the user.
-It also compliments the color scheme, adding an element of consistency to the website.
+   * A bright, colorful image showing popular Pakistani dishes is used for the hero image to be eye-catching & inviting to the user.
+In general, Pakistani food consists of different shades of brown, yellows, reds and greens and I wanted the user to get a sense of this right off the bat.
+Images for the recipes are also bright & vibrant, allowing the food to speak for itself.

 ### Wireframes & Mockups: